The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Discussion

 Due to the steepening stellar-to-halo mass relation at low masses, it has long been thought unlikely for dwarf galaxies to assemble a significant stellar halo population via the accretion of satellite galaxies.
 Thus, the observed presence of extended old \citep{lin1983,minniti1996,minniti1999,zaritsky2000,aparicio2000, aparicio2000a,hidalgo2003, demers2006, bernard2007, stinson2009, strader2012, nidever2019, nidever2019a, pucha2019} and round \citep{kadofong2020} stellar outskirts around dwarf galaxies points to a different mode of stellar halo formation at low masses.

-In this work, we have shown that the FIRE-2 dwarf galaxies are capable of producing an extended old and round stellar population in conjunction with a young stellar disk, and we find that the stellar outskirts of the FIRE dwarfs reproduce several key qualities of observed high-mass dwarf stellar halos.
+In this work, we have shown that the FIRE-2 dwarf galaxies are capable of producing an extended old and round stellar population in conjunction with a young stellar disk, and we find that the stellar outskirts of the FIRE\rrrthree{-2} dwarfs reproduce several key qualities of observed high-mass dwarf stellar halos. \rrrthree{However, FIRE-2 also produces a large contingent of non-disky dwarfs whose structural and gas properties are at odds with the observed population.
+Nevertheless, it is informative to consider the mechanism through which the high resolution and cosmological dwarfs simulated in FIRE-2 form disk-halo systems, and to consider the plausibility of such a mechanism in the context of our knowledge of the observed dwarf population.}

 First, in a marked contrast to the ex-situ stellar halos of massive galaxies, these dwarf stellar halo populations are dominated by in-situ stars that occupy an increasingly spheroidal component as a function of age.
 This behavior explains the apparent ubiquity of round stellar outskirts around high-mass dwarfs ($M_\star>10^{8.5}M_\odot$), as feedback should be a generic process in all galaxies that proceeds regardless of accretion history or environment.
-The existence of an old, in-situ population in the outskirts of the FIRE dwarfs is not surprising, as it has been shown that the radial migration of stars due to baryon-driven potential fluctuations operates most strongly in FIRE dwarfs in this mass range \citep{elbadry2016, graus2019}.
+The existence of an old, in-situ population in the outskirts of the FIRE\rrrthree{-2} dwarfs is not surprising, as it has been shown that the radial migration of stars due to baryon-driven potential fluctuations operates most strongly in FIRE\rrrthree{-2} dwarfs in this mass range \citep{elbadry2016, graus2019}.
 This feedback-driven migration has previously been suggested as a formation mechanism for in-situ stellar halos \citep{stinson2009, maxwell2012}. \rrr{Star formation feedback-driven size fluctuations have also recently been found via correlations between size and star formation rate in both the FIRE-2 dwarfs and a sample of nearby dwarfs from the Local Volume Legacy Survey \citep{emami2021}.}